Foto av Mikael Örtenheim

 Soul Sessions Encounters festival is back 2–8 March 2026.
 This time at Dansens Hus and Den Norske Opera & Ballett , a partership we're very excited about.
 There will be several performances and battles at both venues!

-Stay tuned for the program release!
+See program, info and tickets below!
 Click here to see videos from Encounters 2024!

 Program